AlexsLemonade/refinebio-py/docs/quickstart.rst

 Use `search()` to look for refine.bio API objects based on filters.

 `search()` will return a PaginatedList which can be indexed and iterated through like a regular python list.
-For more info checkout the :ref:`PaginatedList` documentation.
+For more information checkout the :ref:`PaginatedList` documentation.

 Here's an example of searching for a refine.bio Sample: